bttarchive/download-segments/README.md

 Example-Screenshot:\
 ![Screenshot 3](https://i.imgur.com/xwInm6j.png)

-Note: If this doesn't work, try updating yt-dlp by typing *yt-dlp -U* and then repeating step 5).
-If this doesn't work as well, you can try updating to the nightly version, which is the unofficial/unstable update by typing *yt-dlp --update-to nightly*, and then try step 5) again.
+Note: If this doesn't work, try updating yt-dlp by typing *yt-dlp -U*, hitting enter and then repeating step 5).
+If this doesn't work as well, you can try updating to the nightly version, which is the unofficial/unstable update by typing *yt-dlp --update-to nightly*, hitting enter and then try step 5) again.

 ---